Stone put: Origin of the stone put

 As with most aspects of the Scottish Highland games, and Scottish Highlands culture generally, a certain amount of legend has grown around the origins and antiquity of the stone put.

 Michael Brander, in his 1992 book Essential Guide to the Highland Games, reports on some of the stories concerning the stone put which have become traditional.
 He discusses what have become known to tradition as the "stones of strength" which were of two types.
 In one, the Clach Cuid Fir (or Manhood Stone), a very large stone of well over 100 lb is employed and the test is to be able to lift it to a certain height or place it on a wall.

 In the other type, the Clach Neart (or Stone of Strength), a smaller stone, variable in weight, but around 20 or 30 lb, is employed.
 The object is to see how far the stone could be thrown or putted.

 In addition to the Highland Games, throughout European history the stone put has been a popular form of exercise with records dating from Ancient Greece.
 It was also a popular leisure activity in the medieval ages.
 The practice of heavy stone throwing also continues as part of Unspunnenfest, which is a traditional Swiss festival which dates from the 13th Century.
-It features the throwing of an 83kg stone.
+It features the throwing of an 83 kg stone.
 The event, called the steinstossen, typically uses a two arm throwing style.
+Similar events also continue as part of cultural festivals found internationally, such as the Ohio Swiss Festival and the German-American Festival, in addition to professional strength competitions such as the Arnold Strongman Classic.

+International events and variations

+The stone put features as a competitive strength event in numerous cultural festivals found internationally.

+USA

+Stone Mountain Highland Games

+Features a weight throw involving the one armed put of a heavy stone.
+There are professional and amateur divisions, and divisions for men and women.

+U.S. National Highland Games

+The Braemar stone event involves the putting of a 24 pound stone from standing.

+Phoenix Scottish Games

+The 'Braemar Stone Put' event involves the putting of a heavy stone from standing.
+There is also an 'open stone' variation which allows movement in the throwing area, similar to an Olympic shot put.

+Scottish Highland Gathering and Games

+This festival features heavy athletics involving two stone put events: the Braemar stone put, featuring a 22 lb stone, and the open stone put featuring a 16 lb stone.

+Canada

+Canmore Highland Games

+This festival features a heavy sports event involving a stone put from standing.
+In 2023, the women's event was won by Siri Svensson.